fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusQueueAuthorizationRule.md

 ```

 ## DESCRIPTION
-The **New-AzureRmServiceBusQueueAuthorizationRule** cmdlet creates a new authorization rule for the specified Service Bus queue.
+The **New-AzureRmServiceBusQueueAuthorizationRule** cmdlet creates an authorization rule for the specified Service Bus queue.

 ## EXAMPLES

-### Example 1
+### Example 1: Create an authorization rule for a specific Service Bus queue
 ```
-PS C:\> New-AzureRmServiceBusQueueAuthorizationRule -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -QueueName SB-Queue_exampl1 -AuthorizationRuleName SBAuthoRule1 -Rights @("Listen","Send")
+PS C:\> New-AzureRmServiceBusQueueAuthorizationRule -ResourceGroup "Default-ServiceBus-WestUS" -NamespaceName "SB-Example1" -QueueName "SB-Queue_example1" -AuthorizationRuleName "SBAuthoRule1" -Rights @("Listen","Send")
 ```

-Creates authorization rule `SBAuthoRule1` with **Listen and Send** rights for the queue `SB-Queue_exampl1`.
+This command creates an authorization rule named SBAuthoRule1 with **Listen and Send** rights for the queue named SB-Queue_example1.

 ## PARAMETERS